BAM-PFA/drupal-documentation/_posts/2015-04-20-exh-series-objects.markdown

 ---
 layout: post
-title:  "Event and Film Screening"
+title:  "Exhibition and Film Series "
 date:   2015-04-15 16:19:37
 categories: Content-types
 ---

-The "Event/Film Screening Object" content type is for records that represent an actual event that is taking place, most often at the museum.
-Film Screenings are the individual events that comprise a "Film Series", and an "Event" is the equivalent for "Event Series".
+The "Exhibition/Film Series" content type is for records that represent a specific Exhibition or Film Series.
+The main difference between the two is that a Film Series has many child Film Screenings, whereas an Exhibition has many child Art Objects.

-There are three types of Film Screenings: Single Feature, Double Feature, and Program of Shorts, which all vary slightly in how they are displayed, and what data needs to be entered for each one.

 ### Sidebar Items

+* Walkthrough
+* In Person
 * Plan Your Visit
-* Series - Upcoming
-* In Person
-* Related Exhibitions
+* Related Exhibitions & Series
+* Shop
 * Links
 * Partners
-* Promos

 ### Documentation